hakobtp/home/spring/data-jpa/spring-data-jPA-projections.md

     }
 }
 ```

-Together tuple we can use a Map<String, Object>.
+Instead of the Tuple we can use a Map<String, Object> as return type.

-## Map @Query result to dto
+## Map @Query result to a dto

-As you can see in previous we do type casting and is not good and not safe  for type safety, we can use class Dto.
+As you can see in the previous, we do type casting and it is not good and not safe, to avoid it we can use a Dto class.
 Let's create StudentInfoDTO

 ```java